innoq/innoq-bootstrap-theme/README.md

 ## Usage

-This theme is a complete replacement for Bootstrap.
+This theme is a complete replacement for Bootstrap 4.
 You do not need to include both, `bootstrap.css` and `innoq-bootstrap-theme.css`.
 The latter is sufficient.

 To use the compiled theme in your webapp, you can either copy the contents of a